Young Horticulturist of the Year

 When does the competition take place?

 The heats start in January each year at colleges, garden centres and anywhere else where competitors may gather.
 They act as the first filter in the search for winners and test participants' knowledge across a wide range of horticultural subjects, through a PowerPoint presentation of 40 multi-choice questions.
-Heat winners go forward to one of eight Regional Finals, usually held in March, and the winner of each Regional Final progresses to the Grand Final, usually run in late April or early May.The 2014 Grand Final is on 10 May at the John Innes Centre, Norwich.
+Heat winners go forward to one of eight Regional Finals, usually held in March, and the winner of each Regional Final progresses to the Grand Final, usually run in late April or early May.The venue for the 2015 Grand Final is to be announced.

 Test your knowledge with some sample questions.
 Check your answers.